 "Hair dye can be harmful if not stored properly, so it is important to follow a few simple tips to avoid potential damage," she said.
 "First and foremost, make sure that the hair dye is kept out of direct sunlight or heat.
 This will help to prevent oxidative damage and deterioration."

 Hainla said exposure to oxygen could be as damaging as exposure to heat and light.
 An unscrewed bottle cap can cause damaging leakage.
-"Keep the bottle cap on tightly when you’re not using the hair color product," she said.
+"Keep the bottle cap on tightly when you're not using the hair color product," she said.
 "This way, the liquid won't seep into the container and cause corrosion."
-If your hair dye leaks out of the bottle, it might oxidize or gel, creating a foul odor and altering the color and composition of the dye."
+If your hair dye leaks out of the bottle, it may oxidize or gel, creating a foul odor and altering the dye's color and composition.

 If your expired hair dye is closed, packaged and properly stored, Hainla said that it still might be safe to use on your strands, but it's important to practice caution.